Yeast infection symptoms, what causes them, over-the-counter vs prescription treatment, and when to see a provider.

 - Vaginal rash: Small cracks or tiny sores on the vulvar skin in severe cases

-It is important to note that these symptoms overlap with other vaginal conditions such as bacterial vaginosis, trichomoniasis, and contact dermatitis.
-If you are unsure of your diagnosis or have never had a yeast infection before, seeing a provider for accurate identification is the safest approach.
+These symptoms overlap with other vaginal conditions, including bacterial vaginosis, trichomoniasis, and contact dermatitis.
+If you are unsure of your diagnosis or have never had a yeast infection before, see a provider for accurate identification.

 Risk Factors